Playing the Repertory in Early Modern England

-Tracing the effects of the repertory system on the formation of the 1580s English theatre industry, Playing the Stock Market demonstrates that it was dramaturgical features—such as blocking, cosmetics, sound, and props—rather than thematic commitments by which early playing companies distinguished themselves and shaped the industry in which Shakespeare would come to train.
-Under review.
+Tracing the effects of the repertory system on the formation of the 1580s English theatre industry, Playing the Repertory demonstrates that it was dramaturgical features—such as blocking, cosmetics, sound, and props—rather than thematic commitments by which early playing companies distinguished themselves and shaped the industry in which Shakespeare would come to train.
+In preparation.

 Climate and the Rise of Early Modern English Drama